 Founders and producers Hanneke Niens and Hans de Wolf, nominated for an Oscar, winner of a Crystal Bear and 3 times the Prix Europe, develop and (co-)produce feature films, documentaries and drama series.
 They have built an extensive international network of co-producers, funds and financiers.
-Vital to their approach is the close collaboration with writers and directors to develop quality drama series (Swanenburg - 7 million streams on NPO Plus in The Netherlands), audience favourites (Soof and Soof 2 - €14 million box office in The Netherlands, Ventoux, So What Is Love) and accessible art-house films (Nena - Berlinale Special Mention Jury Award 2015, Beyond Sleep – Opening film IFFR 2016, The Idol – Oscar submission Palestine by Oscar-nominated director Hany Abu-Assad and The Reports on Sarah and Saleem - Tiger Competition, HBF Jury Award IFFR 2018, Tench – International premiere IFFR 2020).
+Vital to their approach is the close collaboration with writers and directors to develop quality drama series (Swanenburg - 7 million streams on NPO Plus in The Netherlands), audience favourites (Soof and Soof 2 - €14 million box office in The Netherlands, Ventoux and So What Is Love) and accessible art-house films (Nena - Berlinale Special Mention Jury Award 2015, Beyond Sleep – Opening film IFFR 2016, The Idol – Oscar submission Palestine by Oscar-nominated director Hany Abu-Assad and The Reports on Sarah and Saleem - Tiger Competition, HBF Jury Award IFFR 2018).

 In the spring of 1945 a train deporting hundreds of Jewish prisoners gets stranded near a small German village occupied by the Red Army.
 Condemned to each other and in a context of deep mistrust, desperation and revenge, an unexpected friendship emerges between Russian sniper Vera, village girl Winnie and Jewish-Dutch woman Simone.